SophiaA2021/ICT302_Group3/content/posts/group_report_module4.md

-What we’ve accomplished:
+What we’ve accomplished: We have all been assigned our roles, what comes with them, our expectations for each other and the first steps of our site.

-What is going well:
+What is going well: Everyone is really willing to do whatever the team needs whether it be stepping into a specific role that someone else can't do, and communicating when we will be able to get things done

-What is going not so well:
+What is going not so well: We are doing a lot of things well, I think the next steps would be getting a schedule together for deadlines

-Next steps:
+Next steps: Create deadlines for the site and continue to build chemistry working as one